 *These numbers are not updated.

 0 to 1 on social media developer brand awareness projects, from vision to execution and sustained iterative excellence.
-I build the symbiotic relationship between my brand and the Code & Coffee brand involving high-engagement, consistent, and quality events through the IRL medium to produce digital graphics for social media.
+I build the symbiotic relationship between my brand and the Code & Coffee brand involving high-engagement, consistent, and quality content that promote events.

 NYC Wrap up posters

 Collages that show off the diversity of our members in the most diverse cities in the world, NYC.
 This inspires 20 other chapters to work toward a feature-fledged local community ecosystem similar to NYC Code & Coffee.

 - Linkedin & Twitter - Brand - Monthly Line-up & Bi-weekly Recaps (Feb 2023 - June 2023)